Open-WP-Club/OpenGraph-SVG-Generator/readme.md

 2. Activate the plugin through WordPress admin
 3. Go to **Settings → OpenGraph SVG**
 4. Upload your avatar image
-5. Choose your color scheme (Gabriel Kanev theme recommended)
+5. Choose your color scheme
 6. Save settings

 ## Usage

 The plugin works automatically once activated.
 Every page on your site will have a unique OpenGraph image when shared on social media.

+**Generate Images for All Posts:**

+1. Go to Settings → OpenGraph SVG
+2. Click "Generate All Images"
+3. Wait for the process to complete

 **Image URLs:**